-It is a time-honored tradition for American families to at some point pile into a car and drive to some great expanse of nature for a summer camping vacation.
+It's a time-honored tradition for American families to, at some point, pile into a car and drive to some great expanse of nature for a camping vacation.
 And despite your children's pleas to go someplace "cool" (like an island resort or Disney World), it's ultimately an enriching family experience.

-So, if the numerous films in which hilarious / calamitous / horrific things happen while camping (see: The Great Outdoors, Friday the 13th, The Parent Trap) haven't scared you away from the activity, then you're probably prepared to make the financial leap into purchasing the essential tent.
-Here are some pointers that can aid you in making the right purchase:
+So, if the numerous films in which hilarious / calamitous / horrific things happen while camping (see: The Great Outdoors, Friday the 13th, The Parent Trap) haven't scared you away from the activity, then you're probably prepared to make the financial leap into purchasing the essential tent for the coming warmer months.

 Most family tents are rated as 3-season, meaning they aren't appropriate for winter camping (a cold, dark activity anyway, which your children would probably loathe enduring).
-Most 3-season tents, like the REI Hobitat 6-Person Tent ($230 with free shipping, $69 off), are made with lighter materials perfect for dealing with heat and some rain.
+Most 3-season tents are made with lighter materials perfect for dealing with heat and some rain.

 These tents are made for car camping, not backpacking, so weight is irrelevant to some degree.
 What you should look out for, however, is the size when packed: You only have so much storage in your car, so make sure you have room for the tent.

 Nylon is a good choice for the sides of the tent, as it breathes and allows moisture (exhaled by its inhabitants) to dissipate.
-(The REI tent above features nylon walls, for example.)
 And the heavier the nylon, the greater its durability.
 For the rain fly (a separate piece of fabric that goes over the tent and holds off the rain), polyester is the best option.
 A fly that covers the whole tent will repel rain better than one that merely covers the roof.
-This High Sierra Mesa Family Dome Tent ($150 with shipping, $30 off), for example, features a fly that covers the tent’s windows, while this ALPS style doesn't.

 For poles, aluminum is stronger and more durable than fiberglass.
 Taped floor seams are stronger than those simply sewn together.
 A bathtub design, where the floor wraps up onto the wall for a few inches, is more water resistant than one where the seams between wall and floor meet at ground-level.